 When you want to power your campsite, light up a work site that doesn’t have power, or get your house back up and running during a power outage, generators save the day.
 A dual fuel generator does the same job as a single fuel unit.
 The generator runs on propane or gasoline, allowing you to choose the fuel based on your needs; like power requirements, noise restrictions, and availability in your area.

-The best dual fuel generator models have features like electrical outlets, multiple power outputs, and wheels for added portability.
+The best dual fuel generator options have several electrical outlets, a range of power outputs, and wheels for added portability.
 This article explains some of the key features of quality generators and will help you to find a suitable model for your home.
-The products listed below represent some of the best dual fuel generator options available in a range of categories:

 - BEST OVERALL: Westinghouse WGen7500DF Dual Fuel Portable Generator

 - RUNNER-UP: WEN DF475T Dual Fuel 120V/240V Portable Generator

 - BEST SMALL: Champion 3800-Watt Dual Fuel Portable Generator

 - BEST HEAVY-DUTY: Pulsar G12KBN Heavy Duty Portable Dual Fuel Generator

 - BEST QUIET: Champion Power Equipment 100402 2000-Watt Dual Fuel

 - BEST FOR CAMPING: DuroMax XP5500EH Electric Start-Camping & RV Ready

 - ALSO CONSIDER: Ford 11,050W Dual Fuel Portable Generator